How to Write the Best Second Interview Thank You Email (with Examples)

 4. Ask Additional Questions

-Asking questions about important topics help hiring managers/recruiters keep your name front of mind.
+Asking questions about important topics helps hiring managers/recruiters keep your name front of mind.
 At the very least, ask when you can expect to hear back on their decision.

 5. Edit and Proofread Carefully

-Use a tool like Grammarly to quickly check your copy.
+Use a tool like Grammarly to check your copy quickly.
 Above all else, maintain professional quality in the email.

 6. Keep it Short and Simple